|In the year

 30th July, 1940.
 At about 6am a number of bombs dropped by a single enemy raider caused some damage and casualties, Victoria Terrace, Pegg's Opening, being the scene of several deaths, as four or five of the houses collapsed and there had been no warning sounded.
 Other places involved included the printing works at Colman's; houses in Argyle Street and Compass Street; 68, Ber Street; the Omnibus Station, Surrey Street; and in front of 25-27, Surrey Street (below).
 The portico of the last-mentioned place was blown to pieces, but as it possessed some historic and artistic interest the fragments were collected together with the hope of effecting a restoration after the war.
 Unfortunately they were destroyed by fire in a later raid as they lay in the builder's yard.

-about 3.15pm a single enemy raider dropped bombs which
+3.15pm a single enemy raider dropped bombs which fell at

-fell at Boulton and Paul's Riverside Works, causing
+Boulton and Paul's Riverside Works, causing a great blaze

-a great blaze in the Joinery department and the office.
+in the Joinery department and the office.
+The first

-The first incendiaries to fall within the city boundary
+incendiaries to fall within the city boundary were

-were killed.
-Many windows were broken around by King
+killed.
+Many windows were broken around by King Street

 machine-gunned the streets.
 No warning was given.
 It was